 Even though Fortnite: Battle Royale is played in 20-minute sessions, another session can instantly follow, so it’s easy to binge-play, as it is to binge-watch Netflix or YouTube.

-Also, because Fortnite: Battle Royale is designed to keep players stuck in the game, if you allow it into your child’s life, you not only invite conflict between the two of you, you also give a green light to a potential source of addiction.
+Also, because Fortnite: Battle Royale is designed to keep players in the game, if you allow it into your child’s life, you not only invite conflict between the two of you, you also green light a potential source of addiction.

 In family studies where parents do set boundaries, “Kids got better sleep, lowered their risk of obesity, and got better grades.
 Plus teachers saw better behavior and less aggressive behavior in classroom,” according to media addiction expert and developmental psychologist Douglas Gentile, speaking at the Children’s Screen-Time Action Network conference.

 The American Academy of Pediatrics recommends that for kids’ health and well-being, those over age five should not use screen-based entertainment for more than two hours a day.
-Screen time exposure should be less or none in kids younger than five.
+(Screen time exposure should be less or none in kids younger than five.)
+Lest we forget, some free, non-tech fun group alternatives are flashlight tag and riding bikes.

-Until recently, parents had little support in this area, so it’s a relief to see new designs that can lend a helping hand.
-I highly recommend the AAP’s Family Media Plan.
+To help your family establish sensible boundaries around tech in general, I highly recommend the AAP’s Family Media Plan.
 Use it with the accompanying Media Time Calculator to sit down with your child to plan a balanced day.
-The National PTA’s Smart Talk can also help.
+The National PTA Smart Talk is helpful, too.

-Also, check out this free checklist for how to plan your family’s time wisely around technology and everything else.
+Also, check out this free tool for planning your family’s time wisely:

 Here’s a demo of Fortnite: Battle Royale.